CBAM Compliance: Driving Sustainable Trade

 Industry-Leading Achievements

 CTB is among the first in its sector to submit timely, comprehensive CBAM declarations—a testament to our proactive and innovative approach to compliance.
+Our EU declarant sites have continued to submit their quarterly declarations to the transitional registry, and they are now fully prepared for the definitive phase in 2026.

 CBAM FAQs